I. Introduction

 Students must have sufficient motor function and tactile ability to:

-- Attend (and participate in) all classes, groups, and activities which are part of the curriculum
+- Attend (and participate in) all classes, groups, and activities that are part of the curriculum

 - Read and write